James Bockheim, Professor Emeritus

 Sevie Kenyon: We’ve been visiting with Jim Bockheim, Department of Soil Science, University of Wisconsin-Madison in the College of Agricultural and Life Sciences and I’m Sevie Kenyon.

-This entry was posted in Podcals and tagged book, soil, soils, Wisconsin by skenyon.
+This entry was posted in Podcals and tagged book, soil, Soil science, soils, Wisconsin by skenyon.
 Bookmark the permalink.